Bmeimei/hosting_tutorial_aapanel/README.md

 I want you to read this article [What Is a Reverse Proxy Server?](https://www.nginx.com/resources/glossary/reverse-proxy-server/?_bt=541137080527&_bk=&_bm=b&_bn=g&_bg=125748574545&gclid=Cj0KCQjw-NaJBhDsARIsAAja6dOPQkNj6srCLoU-fMoyLd__WalcHKOnIyLgbddbgJFl2vO4DoymOuMaAtKoEALw_wcB) since we would use `Nginx` as reverse proxy server.

 Mainly we would use [Port forwarding](https://en.wikipedia.org/wiki/Port_forwarding).
-If you ever use `React`, you know when you `npm run start` your server would listen on ==Port 3000== by default, but when you host your project to heroku, you won't see anything like `myproject.heroku.com:3000`, you only see `myproject.heroku.com`.
+If you ever use `React`, you know when you `npm run start` your server would listen on **Port 3000** by default, but when you host your project to heroku, you won't see anything like `myproject.heroku.com:3000`, you only see `myproject.heroku.com`.
 We can use `Nginx` to forward the port from 3000 to 80 (HTTP), so the user would never know where the real listening port is, and you don't have to open Port 3000 in your security group.

 ## Host a React Project in Two ways

-Create a new site names `react.[yourdomain].com`, and add SSL to enable HTTPS, ==delete== the project folder in your `/www/wwwroot`.
+Create a new site names `react.[yourdomain].com`, and add SSL to enable HTTPS, **delete** the project folder in your `/www/wwwroot`.

 Open the Terminal in `/www/wwwroot`